AdityaPrakash-26/movie-recommender-app/README.md

         npm run dev
         ```

+6. Open `http://localhost:5173/` in your browser to view the app.

 ## Acknowledgements
 - tMDB - The Movie Database for providing the API to look up movies
 - Wikipedia API for movie-related links.